Hello, computer: As Alexa soars and Siri flags, what's next for the virtual assistant?

 Just like any new technology, AI needs time before we can fully understand its use — and accept it as a part of everyday life.
 As smartphones had a learning curve, AI has an acceptance curve — one which varies significantly depending on who is asked, and their comfort with a human-sounding voice knowing everything about them.
 Many fear the consequences of an internet-connected device constantly listening, even if only for the 'Hey, Google' or 'Alexa' keyword.

-The ascent of this acceptance curve will be a case of two steps forward and one backwards, says Potter.
+The ascent of this acceptance curve will be a case of two steps forward and one backward, says Potter.
 "It'll be very similar to virtual bots, in the sense that it is somewhat of a hype period at the moment, a fad," he says.
-"However, the most beneficial applications and use cases will remain; they won't quite be the norm I think, but neither will they be forgotten."
+"However, the most beneficial applications and use cases will remain; they won't quite be the norm, but neither will they be forgotten."

 Jarrett agrees that people may be hesitant to leap in and use digital assistants fully today.
-But he sees a future where they're not just more accepted, but more influential in our lives and far smarter than the Siri we met back in 2011.
+But he sees a future where they're more accepted, more influential in our lives, and far smarter than the Siri we met back in 2011.